qureshiowais91/CollegeCode/README.md

 # InfixTOConvert
-## useing stack infix to postfix,prefix and vise versa converter
+## using stack infix to postfix,prefix and vise versa converter